AcuGIS/quartzmap-web-client/README.md

 	- Multi-User Portal
  	- Optional self-registration
 	- Publish qgis2threejs (Static Only)
+	- R

 ## Install

+Requirements:
-Install on Ubuntu 22 or 24
+Ubuntu 24
+2 GB RAM (4 GB RAM if installinf Demo Data)
+15 GB Disk

 Be sure to set the hostname prior to installation if you plan to provision SSL using certbot.